CyBear-Jinni/cbj_smart_device/README.md

 # Welcome!

-This repository is in charge of controlling smart devices and is part of the [CyBear Jinni Smart Home](https://github.com/CyBear-Jinni/CBJ_Smart-Home.git) system.
+This repository is in charge of controlling smart devices and is part of the [CyBear Jinni Smart Home](https://github.com/CyBear-Jinni/CBJ_Smart-Home) system.

-These smart devices allow you to control lamps and blinds.
+The softwer is writen in [dart](https://dart.dev) and allows you to control lamps and blinds.

-You can control these devices using physical buttons and from the [CyBear Jinni App](https://github.com/CyBear-Jinni/CBJ_App.git).
+You can control these devices using physical buttons and from the [CyBear Jinni App](https://github.com/CyBear-Jinni/CBJ_App).

 This part is using the snap store in order to have easy way to update all the devices software versions with new features and security updates.